RegressionAndOtherStoriesJulia/ROSTuringPluto.jl/README.md

 ## Usage

-Select a notebook in the `open a file` entry box, e.g. type `./` and step to the first notebook from the book.
-Type a '/' after selecting a chapter.
+Select a notebook in the `open a file` entry box, e.g. type `./` and step to the first chapter of the book.
+Type a '/' after selecting a chapter to see the next level (the actual notebooks in that chapter).

-The code examples are organized in subdirectories according to  chapter/section/example, e.g. `00 - ROSTuringGuide/ROSTuringGuide.jl`.